mahidaCodeTrained/project1-historysamurai/TESTING.md

 | As a new user, I want to know where I can learn more about torii gates after exahusting the website. | ![screenshot](documentation/features/userstory6.png) |

 ## Bugs

+ I've encountered no bugs at the time of making this README.md file.